 - Be enrolled in at least 6 units (4 units if you're a graduate student).

 - Maintain Financial Aid Satisfactory Academic Progress (SAP) requirements.

 - Attend a FWS workshop in the fall.
 The financial aid office will email you information if you have not attended a workshop in the past.
 You can also look over the materials beforehand.

 - Accept the FWS award on your My Cal Poly Portal by September 1, or it will be cancelled.
 If you do not work fall quarter but plan to work during winter quarter, you must notify the Financial Aid Office by Thanksgiving to avoid FWS cancellation.

 Federal Work-Study positions are available throughout campus.
 All FWS jobs are posted beginning September 1 through Mustang Jobs on the My Cal Poly Portal.

 You may begin working as early as the first day of the fall term, provided your financial aid award is final and you meet the eligibility requirements.
 You will also need to complete the necessary employee forms and submit your Social Security Card and Photo ID to Payroll Services.
 They can also assist you in signing up for direct deposit.

 Tracking Work-Study Hours

 The Federal Work-Study award amount is the maximum amount you may earn through FWS during the academic year.
 You and your employer will need to keep track of your hours.
-Our Award Table breaks down the hours into pay and can help you plan ahead.
 Students with federal work-study are limited to working a maximum of 20 hours per week.